en3sis/project-skeleton/readme.md

 ```
 ~ grunt dist
 ```
-This will generate a style.min.css file and and in-line the HTML files.
+This will generate content inside dist/ with inline HTML/CSS and Autoprefixer.

-**NOTE:** You still need to manualy link the .min.css inside the inlined HTML File for now (fix in next relase)

 ## Grunt taks ##